rodricios/autocomplete/README.md

 Let's try to give an imaginary hug to the word-factory in our brains.
 That part of our brain works so hard, even when we don't ask it to.
 How nice of our brain to do that.
 Not!

-What I'm trying to is sometimes it's not so nice for our brains to distract us, especially when we have homework or other, real-world, problems like adult-homework.
+What I'm trying to say is that sometimes it's not very nice for our brains to distract us, especially when we have homework or other, real-world problems like adult-homework.

+...

-So how about this: let's try to think about *what* the next sentence coming out of our own mouths *will be*[\*](#note-2).
+So how about this:

+As a mental exercise, let's just try to think about *what* the next sentence coming out of our own mouths *will be*[\*](#note-2).

 Now if you're thinking about what will be coming out of my mouth, or out of your mouth, or your mouth, or your mouth, or your mouth, you're doing it wrong! (to readers who aren't one of my 4 younger siblings, that's how many I have).